mo2daso/SchoolManagementSystem/README.md

 Overview:

-This basic project shows working of funtions and how they are linked in C++.
+This basic project shows working of functions and how they are linked in C++.

 Tech Stack:

 - C++
-- Filling
+- File Handling